Global-Ecosystems-Atlas/ess-efg-dropdown-fix/README.md

-# Script to update the EFG Code @ 100m dropdown
+# Script to update EFG Code dropdowns

-This script adds EFG codes to the "IUCN EFG Code at 100m" dropdown field.
+This script adds new EFG codes to the existing EFG code dropdown menus.
 See issue: https://github.com/allenai/Earth-System-Feedback/issues/47

 ## Installation & Setup